 Types of Renal Diseases

-Chronic kidney disease (CKD) – As the name implies, CKD develops over a long period, and patients often track the reduction of kidney function over several years.
-Progressive Chronic kidney disease can lead to eventual kidney failure (end-stage kidney disease) and requires either a kidney transplant or kidney hemodialysis 1-3 times a week to stay alive.
-Dialysis or the Hemofiltration machine is required for purifying a patients blood of waste products such as urea or creatinine since the kidneys are not able to work properly.
+Chronic kidney disease (CKD)—As the name implies, CKD develops over a long period, and patients often track the reduction of kidney function over several years.
+Progressive CKD can lead to eventual kidney failure (end-stage kidney disease) and requires either a kidney transplant or kidney hemodialysis 1-3 times a week to stay alive.
+Dialysis or the Hemofiltration machine is needed to purify a patient’s blood of waste products such as urea or creatinine since the kidneys cannot work correctly.

 There are many potential causes of chronic kidney disease, but the usual ones include:

-• IgA nephropathy autoimmune, also known as Berger’s disease is diagnosed when immunoglobulin A (IgA antibody) builds inflammation up in the kidneys.
+- IgA nephropathy autoimmune, or Berger’s disease, is diagnosed when immunoglobulin A (IgA antibody) builds kidney inflammation.

-• Genetic or congenital abnormalities caused by mutations in the person DNA affecting the urinary tract or kidney
+- Genetic or congenital abnormalities caused by mutations in the person’s DNA affecting the urinary tract or kidney

 Acute Renal Failure

 Acute renal failure (ARF) or Acute kidney injuries (AKI) occur after a sudden or abrupt loss of kidney function.
-The dangerous event usually occurs over an extremely short period (2- 7 days,) and it can be numerous.
-Some common causes of Acute kidney failure include:dialysis-thailand
+The dangerous event usually occurs over an extremely short period (2- 7 days) and can be numerous.
+Some common causes of Acute kidney failure include:

-• Chronic or long term Dialysis at Hospital
+- Chronic or long-term Dialysis at a Hospital

-There can be many other causes of chronic kidney disease, and sometimes the diagnosis is idiopathic or unknown but is more common among men with ankylosing spondylitis.
-Regardless of the underlying cause of CKD, the approach to treatments to improve glomerular filtration rate (GFR) are usually similar.
+There can be many other causes of chronic kidney disease, and sometimes the diagnosis is idiopathic or unknown, but it is more common among men with ankylosing spondylitis.
+Regardless of the underlying cause of CKD, the approaches to treatments to improve the glomerular filtration rate (GFR) are usually similar.
 Recent research also suggests that nephrotic syndrome & chronic kidney disease can increase the risk of getting Parkinson’s disease or secondary parkinsonism.

 Five Stages of Kidney Disease

 There are five stages of kidney damage for patients diagnosed with Chronic kidney disease (CKD).
-In nephrology, the stages vary from very mild kidney damage in Stage 1 to total kidney failure in Stage 5.
-The stages of patients kidney disease are based on the Estimated Glomerular Filtration Rate (eGFR). eGFR score is used to gauge how well the kidneys are doing their job filtering waste and excess fluid out of the blood.
-In the early onset stage of renal disease, the kidneys are still functional and able to filter out waste but not very efficiently.
-As the disease progresses, it becomes harder and harder for the kidneys to filter waste, and eventually stops working altogether and requiring artificial blood filtering using a dialysis machine.
+In nephrology, the stages vary from mild kidney damage in Stage 1 to total kidney failure in Stage 5.
+The stages of patient kidney disease are based on the Estimated Glomerular Filtration Rate (eGFR). eGFR score is used to gauge how well the kidneys filter waste and excess fluid out of the blood.
+In the early onset stage of renal disease, the kidneys are still functional and can filter out waste but are inefficient.
+As the disease progresses, it becomes harder and harder for the kidneys to filter waste, and eventually, it stops working altogether and requires artificial blood filtering using a dialysis machine.

 Calculating Your GFR